-This policy was adopted from the Isle of Wight Council policy and will be reviewed by the Governing Board on a two-yearly basis.
+This policy was adopted from the Isle of Wight Council policy and will be reviewed by the Governing Board on a two-yearly basis, or as reviewed by IWC.

-The policy was last reviewed and agreed by the Governing Board on 25th April 2023.
+The policy was last reviewed and agreed by the Governing Board on 1st April 2025.

-It will be reviewed again April 2025 or in line with review by Isle of Wight Council.
+It will be reviewed again on April 2027.